sudhaKantamneni/super-simple-stock-market/README.md

 # Super-Simple-Stock-Market
-JP Morgan Assignment - Super Simple Stock Market Excercise
+Super Simple Stock Market Excercise

 ## How to run